Public liability claims

-Most public liability injury claims can be dealt with on a No Win No Fee basis.
+Most public liability injury claims can be dealt with on a no win no fee basis

+A public liability claim is a type of personal injury claim for compensation.
 If you have been injured in a public place through no fault of your own, you may be entitled to make a public liability claim for personal injury compensation.
 This would enable you to claim compensation for physical and/or psychological injuries, medical treatment, rehabilitation, lost earnings and related expenses such as travel to medical appointments.

 Throughout the course of your day, you can visit numerous ‘public places’ such as walking down the street, going for a haircut or visiting a tourist attraction.

 These are all public places, and you have a right to enjoy them without the risk of being injured.
 In order to achieve this, the person, business or organisation responsible for the area must take reasonable steps to ensure the public’s safety.

 If you suffer a personal injury in an accident, it may mean that whoever is responsible (liable) for that public place has failed to meet their duty to protect you.
 Exactly who should be held accountable for this will depend on the public place where the accident occurred.